GameFoundry/bsf/Documentation/Manuals/User/bsl.md

 ~~~~~~~~~~~~~~

 # Mixins
 When writing complex shaders is it is often useful to break them up into components.
 This is where the concept of a **mixin** comes in.
-Any shader code or programmable states defined in a **mixin** can be included in any **shader**.
+Any shader code or programmable states defined in a **mixin** can be included in any **shader**, or in another **mixin**.
 Syntax within a **mixin** block is identical to syntax in a **shader** block, meaning you can define code and non-programmable state blocks as shown above.

 ~~~~~~~~~~~~~~
 // Provides common functionality that might be useful for many different shaders